lcpluginmaker/apkg/docs/Repositories.md

 Apkg installs packages from so-called repositories.
 A repository is a collection of packages that belong together (same author, same use case, ...).
-A repository is basically a `index.json` file with the metadata and a list of package names and their according download links.
+A repository is basically an `index.json` file with the metadata and a list of package names and their according download links.
 You can activate/deactivate different repositories in your apkg config as well as running your own repos.